rusthon/Rusthon/examples/hello_nim.md

 Rusthon
 ---------------------------
-Nim functions that you want to expose to Rusthon need to be declared inside a `with extern(abi="C"):` block.
 note: `nim` must be imported and `nim.main` must be called before calling any nim functions.
 note: below in the call to `my_nim_function` the string `s` is wrapped to `cstr` to convert it to a C string type `const char*`